Manos: The Hands of Fate: Plot

 While on vacation near El Paso, Texas, Michael, Margaret, their young daughter Debbie, and their dog, Peppy, drive through the desert in search of the Valley Lodge.
 Margaret insists they are lost, and Michael claims they are not.
 They are stopped by a local deputy for a broken taillight, and released because Michael asks him for mercy on their "first vacation".
-After long shots of driving through farmland and the desert, intercut with scenes of two unidentified teenagers kissing in a car and being caught by the deputies, the family finally reaches a house.
-The bizarre, satyr-like Torgo, is caretaker "while the Master is away".
-Michael and Margaret apprehensively ask Torgo for directions to the Valley Lodge, which Torgo denies knowing.
+After driving through farmland and the desert, the family reaches a house.
+The satyr-like Torgo is caretaker "while the Master is away".
+Michael and Margaret ask Torgo for directions to the Valley Lodge, which Torgo denies knowing.
 Frustrated, Michael asks Torgo to let him and his family stay the night, despite objections from both Torgo and Margaret.

-Inside the house, Michael and Margaret find a disturbing painting of the Mastera dark, malevolent-looking man and a black dog with glowing eyes.
-An ominous howl frightens Margaret, and Peppy breaks away from Debbie and runs outside.
-Michael investigates with a flashlight and revolver from his car, and he finds Peppy lying dead on the ground.
-Michael buries the dog in the desert and goes back to the house.
-Meanwhile, Torgo reveals his sudden attraction to Margaret and wants to keep her, defying the Master's desire to marry her.
-Margaret threatens to tell Michael of Torgo's advances, but Torgo convinces her not to say anything by promising to protect her.
-Michael returns and is unable to start the car.
-Torgo tells them there is no phone in the house, so the family reluctantly decides to stay the night.
+Inside the house, Michael and Margaret find a painting of the Master and a dog with glowing eyes.
+A howl frightens Margaret; Peppy breaks away from Debbie and runs outside.
+Michael investigates with a flashlight and revolver from his car and finds Peppy lying dead on the ground.
+Michael buries the dog in the desert and returns to the house.
+Meanwhile, Torgo reveals his attraction to Margaret and wants to keep her, defying the Master's desire to marry her.
+Margaret threatens to tell Michael of Torgo's advances.
+However, Torgo convinces Margaret not to say anything by promising to protect her.
+Michael cannot start the car.
+Torgo tells them there is no phone in the house, so the family decides to stay the night.

 Torgo secretly watches Margaret changing her clothes.
-Michael and Margaret find Debbie is gone and go to look for her.
-Debbie returns, holding the leash of the big black dog from the painting.
+Michael and Margaret find Debbie is gone and start looking for her, going outside and shouting Debbie’s name.
+Debbie returns, holding the leash of the dog from the painting.
 Following Debbie, Michael and Margaret stumble upon the Master and his wives, sleeping around a blazing fire.
-The wives are dressed in diaphanous nightgowns, the Master in a robe with two red hands on it.
+The wives are dressed in nightgowns, the Master in a robe with two red hands on it.
 Margaret and Debbie run back to the house to get their things and escape.
-As Michael runs behind them, Torgo appears and uses a stick to knock him out and then ties him to a pole.
-The Master awakens and summons his wives, telling them that Michael must be sacrificed to the deity Manos, and that Margaret and Debbie will become his new wives.
+As Michael runs behind them, Torgo uses a stick to knock him out and then ties him to a pole.
+The Master awakens and summons his wives, announcing that Michael must be sacrificed to the deity Manos, and that Margaret and Debbie will become his new wives.
 He leaves.